 HafenCity also links up the social organizations active in the care and nursing field that are part of the various building projects.
 The goal is to facilitate cooperation between organizations so as to exploit synergies in care provision and enable residents of the neighborhoods to remain independent into old age.
 It is not just the residents of individual building complexes who should be able to benefit from this provision; all HafenCity residents should have access to it.
 To meet the many-faceted requirements of children, young people, adults and seniors, an equally multi-faceted infrastructure is being created.
 The so-called “hard” infrastructure includes education and sport infrastructure, green spaces and leisure facilities, plus three community houses that are in planning.
 With an anticipated 12 child daycare centers (currently sic), two primary schools (currently one), the planned secondary school (comprising gymnasium and comprehensive departments), three universities and two university branches, HafenCity can boast outstanding education provision.
 Sport infrastructure consists of a multitude of multifunctional green spaces, squares and promenades as well as facilities dedicated specifically to sport.
 Among other things there are currently several street-ball fields, a skatepark and a temporary soccer kickabout area.
 In Oberhafen there will be a competition-grade soccer field and various athletics facilities.
 Three big playground areas also attract families from other neighborhoods to HafenCity.
 The so-called “soft” infrastructure, comprising numerous civil society institutions such as initiatives, associations and the Ecumenical Forum (the ACKH association of 21 churches in Hamburg) fills the hard infrastructure with a wide social program.

-In addition to operating the neighborhood meeting points, the quarter management will deliver other services, to be defined by residents and business operators in a participatory process.
 Public spaces also serve to create neighborhood cohesion.
 Squares, parks and promenades are meeting places whose multifunctional design satisfies the demands of very varied groups.
 Activating the ground floor areas through public amenity uses – uses drawing small or large visitor numbers – results in an additional improvement in the quality of public space.
 This promotes chance meetings between population groups who would otherwise have little contact with each other, and thus provides a low-threshold means of increasing interaction within the neighborhoods.

 A particular challenge for HafenCity initially was its location on former port and industrial land – and not just concerning infrastructure but also in relation to social development.
 Unlike other urban development projects, there were almost no residents in the area covered by HafenCity.
 The neighboring areas in the inner city also contained very little housing.
 The separation from the rest of the city, lasting almost 125 years due to the former customs border, meant that very few Hamburg residents had any connection to the area that would become HafenCity.
 It was only when the first residents and business operators moved in that civil society interest in the details of what the development would provide began to grow.
-The Netzwerk HafenCity association provides a platform for the increasing level of neighborhood interest. this also finds expression in further initiatives and associations such as Störtebeker SV sport club, Spielhaus HafenCity e.
+The Netzwerk HafenCity association provides a platform for neighborhood interest.
+This also finds expression in further initiatives and associations such as Störtebeker SV sport club, Spielhaus HafenCity e.
 V., the Friends of Lohsepark and Schulcampus Lohsepark initiatives and the refugee support association Verein Flüchtlingshilfe HafenCity e.
 V. HafenCity Hamburg GmbH is in regular contact with them and with other civil society players in the neighborhoods.